Nevenall/Shift-X/src/System/00 Quickstart.md

 ### Absorbtion

-when you resist a [type of attack] you can create a stunt using the avoided consequence or add it equally to all the powers in your set.
+when you resist a [type of attack] you can create a stunt using the avoided consequence or add it equally to all the powers in your set, for the rest of scene.

 <!-- That's really cool actually.  -->

 ### Afflict

 honestly, complications have ratings and you could well inflict them on an NPC, or vice versa.
 Treat complications as a game entity.
 Now we really are directly translation c+.

+Increased effect when you inflict [type of consequence].

+### Area of Effect

+Either you have increased effect on the magnitude table for size, or just your powers have AOE.
+Collateral damage can be a thing with these powers though.

+###